ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6nostalgia/2-Installation Guide/5-Optional-NVR-Install.md

 ![](https://i.gyazo.com/0bb87784fdd365c0fd760f023b252a33.png)

 4.)
-Take this file (NewVegasRoladed.dll.config) and in your NVR mod, overwrite the same file.
+Take this file (NewVegasReloaded.dll.toml) and in your NVR mod, overwrite the same file.
 This should be located in NVR>NVSE>Plugins

 ![](https://i.gyazo.com/8113af369d915347ee4f359c2bc94e3f.png)